UnknownRori/UnknownRori-PHP/README.md

 `Q : Why you create this custom non production framework?`

-`A : Because i want to polish my backend skill, documentation making, decision making, and of course code efficiency`
+`A : Because i want to polish my backend skill, documentation making, decision making, and of course code efficiency.`

+---

-`Q : Is this can be used in production`
+`Q : Is this can be used in production.`

-`A : Short answer no, Why? because i cannot guarantee the security, unless you modify some of the source code`
+`A : Short answer no, Why? because i cannot guarantee the security, unless you modify some of the source code.`